MasterPu2020/RISCV32-Subset-CPU-for-JPEG-Encode/Readme.md

 ---

 ## Note :
-1. 立即数imm的长度均为12bit
+1. imm length are all 12-bit, and need to be extended to save in the register file
-2. 对于32位CPU，1word = 4byte
+2. for 32-bit CPU, 1word = 4byte
 3. not = xori -1
-4. 主动pipeline stall: addi x0 0
+4. program pipeline stall: addi x0 0
-5. 涉及到小数或除法运算使用 * 2^16化为32bit整数，在结束需要化整时再>>16bit来还原
-6. 所有立即数均有符号位扩展
+5. any calculation involving deciaml number 'n', use n * 2^16 and n >> 16 to proccess it as an integer

 ---